Safest Teeth Whiteners

 There are several methods for whitening your teeth at home that are safe and effective.
 Always consult your dentist beforehand and follow the instructions for each product carefully.

-Teeth whitening strips and teeth whitening kits are the safest and most effective ways to whiten teeth at home.
-If you have sensitive teeth, LED whitening kits may be a better option, as they typically stay on your tooth surface for less time.
+If you have sensitive teeth, LED whitening kits may be a better option.
+They typically stay on your teeth for less time.

 The main difference between in-office treatment and over-the-counter products is that your dentist will use a much higher concentration of hydrogen peroxide.